April 28, 2026

 Where is my knee pain coming from?
 Common Causes of Lateral Knee Pain

-- Iliotibial band syndrome: The iliotibial band is important in stabilizing the lateral part of the knee as it flexes and straightens.
-It’s made up of connective tissues that come from the outer hip, down to the shinbone.
+• Iliotibial band syndrome (ITBS, also called runner's knee): The iliotibial band is important in stabilizing the lateral part of the knee as it flexes and straightens.
+It’s made up of connective tissues that come from the outer hip, down to the shin bone (tibia).
+IT band syndrome is a common cause of lateral knee pain in active individuals, especially runners and cyclists, and is often linked to repetitive knee movements.
 Pain here can come from overuse and repeated motions, making athletic people more prone to developing ITBS.

-- Lateral meniscus tear: Injury to the lateral part of the knee can result in a meniscus tear.
-Menisci are two pieces of cartilage that sit in between femur and tibia bones.
-Sudden twisting motions often performed by athletes can cause a tear.
+• Lateral meniscus tear: Injury to the lateral part of the knee can result in a meniscus tear.
+Menisci are two pieces of cartilage that sit in between the thigh bone (femur) and shin bone (tibia).
+Injury typically occurs with sudden twisting motions, often performed by athletes, and can cause a tear.
 The deterioration of this cartilage can also happen with age, making it more difficult to straighten the knee over time.

-- Arthritis: Though there are many different types of arthritis that can affect the knee, the most common is known as Osteoarthritis.
-Osteoarthritis is a degenerative joint disease where cartilage breaks down over time, causing the bones in the knee joint to rub together.
-This can cause significant pain and swelling all over the knee, including in the lateral parts.
+• Arthritis (knee osteoarthritis and knee arthritis): Though there are many different types of arthritis that can affect the knee, the most common is known as knee osteoarthritis.
+Knee osteoarthritis is a degenerative joint disease where cartilage breaks down over time, causing the bones in the knee joint to rub together.
+It often causes stiffness in the morning that improves with movement and is more common in individuals over 50 years old.
+Knee arthritis can cause significant pain and swelling all over the knee, including in the lateral parts.

-- Other injuries: Ligament sprains, fractures, contusions (bruises) and more can cause lateral knee pain.
+• Other injuries: Ligament sprains, ligament tears, fractures, contusions (bruises), and more can cause lateral knee pain.
 Those who are very physically active are more vulnerable to injuring the lateral part of the knee.

 People of all ages can experience knee pain due to a variety of causes.
 Although everyone experiences it differently, it’s undeniable that knee pain can be intrusive in your daily life, goals, overall lifestyle and outlook — knee pain is more than just a physical ailment.
 And you’re not alone in your experience either — about 1 in 4 adults struggle with knee pain.